woodyDM/simplesocks-java/simplesocks-netty-app/README.md

 A proxy client based on Socks5 and SimpleSocksProtocol
 ====

-使用
+How to use
 ---
 1.mvn package
 2.unzip target/simplesocks-netty-app-0.0.1.jar.
 Edit conf/config.xml,add your own host information.
 3.Run `start.sh` if on Linux or `start.bat` on Windows

-chrome setting
+Chrome setting
 ---
 Install Proxy SwitchySharp plugin.
-Setting socks5 proxy point to local port.
+Add new socks5 proxy setting point to local server and port.

-firefox setting
+Firefox setting
 ---
-firefox support socks5 proxy directly.
+Firefox supports socks5 proxy directly.